 Property Land Use Classification and Procedures for Changing Land Use

 Under applicable law, every property is assigned a specific land use classification at the time of development, which is formally recorded in its title documentation.
 Common land-use categories include commercial, residential, and administrative.
-Because properties designated for commercial use generally have higher market value than residential properties, many property owners seek to change the land use classification of their property.
+Because properties designated for commercial use generally have higher market value than residential properties, many property owners seek to change their land use classification.

 Legal Consequences of Construction Without Authorized Land Use Change